 Sizes: XS-L, 24-32, 2-14

 Our Review: Elephant in the room: COS has work to do on the sizing front.
 But if you fall into the “straight size” basket right now, this is a great source for chic, interesting, on-trend clothing that won’t feel dated this time next year.
-COS excels at the classic details (those pleats!
-Toile shorts!), but they can also make a basic piece feel a little extra special (the back on that dress is incredible).
+COS excels at the classic details (those pleats!), but they can also make a basic piece feel a little extra special (the neck on that dress is incredible).

 Everlane